rancher/windows/docs/active-directory/core-concepts/01-active-directory-details-and-definitions.md

       literal data.
 Each data store is represented as a single file replicated across all domain controllers.
     - Proper logical structuring of an Active Directory will ensure that Domain Controllers will only have access to the data required for their domain, keeping replication quick and simple.
 Improper structuring can saturate the network with replication data.
+Properly structuring an on premise Active Directory is an art.

 ### The Components and Interfaces of Active Directory Storage

-There are several storage components that come together to form the data handling of a DC
+There are several storage components that come together to form the data handling of Active Directory

 The core interfaces used to communicate with the storage layer are